aestheticinteractive/Hover-UI-Kit/README.md

 -	Ability to support a variety of 3D input devices.

 ---
 This project includes a complete [demo application](https://github.com/aestheticinteractive/Hovercast/tree/master/Unity/Assets/HovercastDemo/Scripts) that provides several examples of **Hovercast** configuration and usage.
 The demo surrounds you with hundreds of cubes.
 Use the menu to control the scene's colors, animation, lighting, and camera.
+You can also review the [Getting Started](https://github.com/aestheticinteractive/Hovercast-VR-Menu/wiki/Getting-Started) page to learn how to integrate Hovercast into a Unity project.

 **[Watch the latest Hovercast demo video >](https://www.youtube.com/watch?v=Phn3Ix-YxPA)**